sergatron/ASHRAE---Great-Energy-Predictor-III/README.md

 # Usage
 For reproducibility, this repo may be cloned.
 Once cloned, scripts must be executed to train model.
 Then the web app may be run locally.

-In general, the following steps need to performed:
+In general, the following steps need to performed to run the app locally:
  1. Clone repo
  2. Setup virtual environment
  3. Train model